Katsuhiro Ueo: Drifting career

-He has competed in Formula D starting in 2008, first appearing at the Red Bull Drifting World Championship, which he drove the Wisesquare & Drift Speed-sponsored S15.
+Ueo has competed in Formula D starting in 2008, first appearing at the Red Bull Drifting World Championship, which he drove the Wisesquare & Drift Speed-sponsored S15.
 He would later compete in some of the championship rounds during the following year (2009).
 His comeback to Formula D was when the series introduced 'Formula D Japan' back in Summer 2014 and competed with his own S15 which was built for the event, as well as his comeback to competitive drifting.
 He competed again for the 2017 round of Formula D Japan at Okayama Circuit with his D1GP VR38-Powered S15.